anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 # Acknowledgements

-Many thanks for the comments by Brian Carpenter, Esko Dijk, Russ Housley, and Rob Wilton.
+Many thanks for the comments by Cartsen, Bormann, Brian Carpenter, Esko Dijk, Toerless Eckert, Russ Housley, Ines Robles, Jürgen Schönwälder, Mališa Vučinić, and Rob Wilton.

 # Contributors

 Sandeep Kumar, Sye loong Keoh, and Oscar Garcia-Morchon are the co-authors of the draft-kumar-dice-dtls-relay-02.
 Their draft has served as a basis for this document.
 Much text from their draft is copied over to this draft.

 # Changelog

+## 10 to 09
+    * OPSDIR review
+    * IANA review
+    * SECDIR review
+    * GENART review

+## 09 to 07
+     * typos

 ## 06 to 07
      * AD review changes